 Vision-language pretraining (VLP) aims to learn aligned representations of images and texts by leveraging large-scale image-text pairs.
 One of the most influential VLP models is CLIP~\cite{CLIP}, which learns a joint embedding space where semantically related images and texts are mapped close to each other.

 CLIP consists of two separate encoders: a visual encoder (typically a Vision Transformer~\cite{vit} or ResNet~\cite{resnet}) and a text encoder (usually a Transformer).
-Given a batch of image-text pairs, CLIP is trained with a contrastive loss that encourages the embeddings of matched image-text pairs to be close, while pushing apart the embeddings of mismatched pairs.
+Given a batch of image-text pairs, CLIP is trained with a contrastive loss that encourages the embeddings of matched image-text pairs to be close while pushing apart the embeddings of mismatched pairs.

-The pretrained CLIP model has been widely used in multi-modal LLMs to inject visual understanding into the LLMs.
-Typically, visual features extracted by the CLIP image encoder are projected into the LLM’s input space through a learned adapter or alignment module~\cite{llava}.
-This allows the LLM to reason over both linguistic and visual information in a unified manner.
+The pretrained CLIP model has been widely used in multi-modal LLMs to inject visual understanding into LLMs.
+Typically, visual features extracted by the CLIP image encoder are projected into the input space of LLM through a learned adapter or alignment module~\cite{llava}.
+This allows LLMs to reason over both linguistic and visual information in a unified manner.